-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness underrepresented in higher education, including those from low-income, first-generation, and minority backgrounds.
-By focusing on college readiness skills such as note-taking, study strategies, and critical thinking, AVID prepares students for success in post-secondary education and beyond.
-Scope: integrating 21st-century skills into the curriculum, AVID prepares students for future career prospects and lifelong learning.
-Overall, AVID's necessity lies in its ability to address achievement gaps, promote college readiness, advance equity, improve outcomes, provide teacher development, and nurture vital skills in students. year.
-This metric indicates the program's success in preparing students for post-secondary education and supporting them through their college experience.
-Graduation Rates: LEA-wide Monitoring the percentage of AVID program participants who graduate from high school on time.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness focusing on college readiness skills such as note-taking, study strategies, and critical thinking, AVID prepares students for success in post-secondary education and beyond. necessity lies in its ability to address achievement gaps, promote college readiness, advance equity, improve outcomes, provide teacher development, and nurture vital skills in students. post-secondary education and supporting them through their college experience.
+Scope: LEA-wide Graduation Rates: Monitoring the percentage of AVID program participants who graduate from high school on time.
 This metric demonstrates the program's impact on student academic achievement and success.
 GPA Improvement: Measuring the average GPA improvement among AVID program participants compared to non- participants.
 This metric indicates the program's effectiveness in enhancing students' academic performance and outcomes.
-College Acceptance Rates: Tracking the percentage of AVID program participants who are accepted into four-year colleges or universities.
+College Acceptance Rates: Tracking the percentage of AVID program participants who are accepted into four-yea colleges or universities.
+This metric reflects the program's success in helping students gain